JefersonS/LoLFriender/README.md

 Pre-requirements
 -------------

 The project was built using NodeJS and MongoDB.
-So after installing that just npm install inside the working directory.
+So after installing that, just npm install inside the working directory (for installing the dependencies) and later node bin/www to start the server.
+Then just open the browser in the address: http://localhost:3000

 > **Note:**